tylorschafer/Workout-Planner/README.md

 ## Contributing

 This is a personal learning project.
 Feel free to explore the code and adapt patterns for your own projects.

-## License

-This project is for educational purposes.
-Please respect any third-party dependencies and their respective licenses.